Skip to content

 How Using Safety Equipment Affects Personal Injury Settlements in Dutchess County

 Crashes are a constant in Dutchess County.
-According to the Institute for Traffic Safety Management & Research, there were a total of 15,167 motor vehicle occupants, 87 motorcyclists, and 44 bicyclists involved in crashes in 2023.
+According to preliminary 2025 data from the Institute for Traffic Safety Management & Research, there were a total of 10,941 motor vehicle occupants, 49 motorcyclists, and 37 bicyclists involved in crashes.
 Thankfully, the vast majority of them experienced no injuries, or minor injuries.
 In addition to traffic-calming laws, better vehicle manufacturing, and road design, a large factor is compliance in wearing a seatbelt, safety gear, or a bicycle helmet.

 In this blog post, we’re going to cover how the use of safety gear affects the likelihood of being injured in an accident, and how it does and doesn’t factor into the recoverability of damages in a personal injury settlement.